-There are a range of additional entrance scholarships that take into account additional criterial including volunteerism, social justice and financial need.
-These scholarships require an application, which is due by March 15, 2018.
-Find more information about scholarships.
+There is a range of additional entrance scholarships that consider additional criteria, including volunteerism, social justice and financial need.
+These scholarships require an application that is due by April 30, 2023.

-King’s is very pleased to have students from around the world living in residence.
+We are pleased to have students from around the world living in residence.
 Typically, 30% of our residents are international students.
-We are proud of our multicultural residence community and we encourage residents to embrace the opportunities for cross-cultural learning.
+We are proud of our multicultural residence community and encourage residents to embrace the opportunities for cross-cultural learning.

-Services for Students with Disabilities (SSD) is committed to providing an accessible and barrier-free learning environment, with services geared toward a wide range of needs.
-Students using the services provided by SSD have disabilities which may include, but are not limited to: vision, hearing, and mobility impairments, learning disabilities, psychiatric disabilities, chronic illnesses, chronic pain, and attention deficit/hyperactivity disorders.
+Accessibility Services is committed to providing an accessible and barrier-free learning environment, with services geared toward a wide range of needs.
+Students using the services provided by Accessibility Services have disabilities that may include, but are not limited to:

-It is imperative that your supporting documentation is received at Student Support Services prior to your appointment with an SSD Counsellor.
-All information disclosed by students in SSD, will be kept confidential.
+We encourage new students to contact Accessibility, Counselling and Student Development prior to their appointment with an Accessibility Counsellor.
+All information disclosed by students will be kept confidential.

 Office of Enrolment Services

 266 Epworth Ave.